 The sea is normally calm outside of the monsoon season, making it ideal for swimming if spending the day at the beach.
 If you would like connecting rooms, the best option are the Serambi rooms.
 The resort offers babysitting services too.

 There are two swimming pools, one of which is adult only.
 While one of the pools overlooks the beach, the other is situated by the Teratai Terrace, with each one offering deck chairs, towels, and refreshments served at the pool deck.
 Snorkelling equipment is available but for the best experience, we recommend joining one of the daily excursions further offshore.

 For the active, there’s a gym, volleyball court, two private tennis courts and golf can be arranged at one of the nearby courses.
 You can also try your hand at sepak takraw, a local game played with a rattan ball.

 An activity schedule is published each day including handicraft lessons, sucimurni classes (a Malaysian stretching exercise) and guided walks through the herb garden.

 The hotel has a well-reputed PADI dive centre which usually opens in March and closes September/October subject to weather and sea conditions.
-There are daily trips for both divers and snorkelers (weather permitting) to Tenggol Island, an area known for its rich marine life including sea turtles, black-tipped reef sharks and soft and hard corals.
+There are daily trips for both divers and snorkellers (weather permitting) to Tenggol Island, an area known for its rich marine life including sea turtles, black-tipped reef sharks and soft and hard corals.